 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-This is a follow up on a series of posts around TDD anti patterns.
-The first of this series covered: the liar, excessive setup, the giant and slow poke, those four are part of 22 more, which is listed in the James Carr post and also discussed in a stackoverflow thread.
+This is a follow up on a series of posts around TDD anti-patterns.
+The first of this series covered the liar, excessive setup, the giant and slow poke, those four are part of 22 more anti-patterns listed in the James Carr post and also discussed in a stackoverflow thread.

 Do you prefer this content in video format?
 The video is available on demand in livestorm.

-In this blog post we are going to focus on four more of them, named: The greedy catcher, The sequencer, Hidden dependency and The enumerator.
-Each one of them focuses on a specific aspect of code that makes testing harder, sometimes it comes from not doing TDD, sometimes it just comes for the lack of knowledge on designing code.
+In this blog post we focus on four more: The greedy catcher, The sequencer, Hidden dependency, and The enumerator.
+Each addresses a specific aspect of code that makes testing harder.
+These patterns arise either from insufficient Test-Driven Development practice or from limited experience in software design.

 The greedy catcher